Wilhelm Souchon: Role in World War I

 On 29 October 1914, Souchon's fleet launched the Black Sea Raid, a naval attack which brought the Ottoman Empire into World War I. His ships laid several sea minefields and shelled the Russian Black Sea ports of Sevastopol, Odessa, and others, destroying the Russian minesweeper, Prut, in the process.
 British naval units quickly retaliated on Turkish merchant ships off İzmir.
 On 2 November 1914, Russia declared war on the Ottoman Empire.
 On 5 November, Britain followed suit and on 12 November 1914, the Ottoman government officially declared war on the Triple Entente.

 For the next three years, Souchon attempted to reform the Ottoman Navy while conducting a number of raids on Russian shipping, ports, and coastal installations in the Black Sea.
 Promoted to vice admiral, Souchon was awarded the Pour le Mérite, Germany's highest military order, on 29 October 1916.

 In September 1917, Souchon returned to Germany.
 There he received command of the Fourth Battleship Squadron of the High Seas Fleet during Operation Albion.
 Thereafter he was promoted to Admiral.
 By the end of the war, he was commanding officer of the Imperial Navy base at Kiel.

 At the outbreak of the Kiel mutiny on 3 November 1918, Souchon asked for outside troops, but revoked his request for military help when his staff claimed the situation was under control.
 Souchon had been deployed to Kiel a few days earlier on 30 October 1918, and had therefore to rely heavily on his staff.
 On 4 November, the request had to be renewed.
 Altogether six infantry companies were brought to Kiel.
 Some units stayed in the city quarter Wik, and in the Marinestation der Ostsee.
 However, these troops showed signs of disintegration and some joined the revolutionaries.
 Souchon had to negotiate and order the withdrawal of the units.
 In the course of the events, Souchon stepped down as governor and was replaced by the civilian social democratic politician, Gustav Noske.

 Final years

 In 1919 Souchon retired from a navy that had ceased to exist.
 During his remaining years he appears to have avoided involvement either in politics or in the recreation of the German Navy under the Nazi regime.

 Admiral Souchon died in Bremen on 13 January 1946.

 Legacy

-Souchon's nephew, Hermann Souchon (1894–1982), was the assassin of Rosa Luxemburg.
+Souchon's nephew, Hermann Souchon (1894–1982), was the suspected assassin of Rosa Luxemburg.